Difference Between Telophase 1 And 2

 • Nuclear Envelope Reformation: A nuclear envelope reforms around each set of chromosomes.
 This creates two distinct nuclei within the cell.

 • Chromosome Decondensation: The chromosomes may decondense to some extent, becoming less tightly packed.
-However, this decondensation is often partial, and the chromosomes may remain relatively condensed depending on the species.
+Even so, this decondensation is often partial, and the chromosomes may remain relatively condensed depending on the species.

 • Cytokinesis: Cytokinesis, the division of the cytoplasm, typically occurs concurrently with Telophase I. In animal cells, this involves the formation of a cleavage furrow, while in plant cells, a cell plate forms to divide the cell.